backplaneNoLongerBackplane/backplane-heroku-buildpack/README.md

 ### Ignore process types

-Use enviroment variable BACKPLANE_IGNORE_PROCESS_TYPE to ignore process types.
+Use enviroment variable BACKPLANE_IGNORE_PROCESS_TYPE to ignore process types which do not serve http traffic.

 Example: